Skip to content

 How to Make Chopped Steak

-1: Start by forming your meat patties using your hands into roughly 8-ounce-sized portions; it’s ok to eyeball it.
 Set them to the side on a plate and season them on both sides with sea salt and cracked black pepper.
-It’s ok to season them ahead of time and let them sit for a few minutes.
+It’s ok to season them and let them sit for a few minutes.

-2: Add some chopped-up bacon to a large frying pan over medium-high heat and cook until they are crispy lardons.
+Add some chopped-up bacon to a large frying pan over medium-high heat and cook until they are crispy lardons.
 This takes about 5 to 6 minutes.
-Set the cooked bacon to the side in a bowl.

-5: Cook the onions and mushrooms over medium heat until they are golden brown, stirring them every 2 to 3 minutes for a total of 15 minutes.
+Set the steaks to the side, and cook the onions and mushrooms over medium heat until they are golden brown, stirring them every 2 to 3 minutes for a total of 15 minutes.
 You do not have to do a perfect caramelization, but the longer you caramelize, the more flavorful your dish will be.
 Your onions should be lightly golden brown on all sides and flimsy.
+Cooking in the fat will bring about more flavor to this dish.

-6: Add the beef stock, thyme, salt, and pepper to the pan with the onions and mushrooms and bring it to a boil over high heat.
+Add the beef stock, thyme, salt, and pepper to the pan with the onions and mushrooms and bring it to a boil over high heat.

 Reheat and Storage

-How to Reheat: Add your desired portions to a sauté pan with a 1/4 cup of beef stock, cover in foil and cook in the oven at 400° for 10 to 12 minutes.
+How to Reheat: Add your desired portions to a sauté pan with a 1/4 cup of beef stock, cover in foil, and cook in the oven at 400° for 10 to 12 minutes.
 Reheating your steak will 100% cause it to increase in internal temperature, most likely past medium and into medium-well.

 My Favorite Steak Recipes